Package insert / prescribing information

 Mupirocin has been shown to be active against susceptible strains of Staphylococcus aureus and Streptococcus pyogenes, both in vitro and in clinical studies [see Indications and Usage (1)].

 Long-term studies in animals to evaluate carcinogenic potential of mupirocin have not been conducted.

 Results of the following studies performed with mupirocin calcium or mupirocin sodium in vitro and in vivo did not indicate a potential for genotoxicity: rat primary hepatocyte unscheduled DNA synthesis, sediment analysis for DNA strand breaks, Salmonella reversion test (Ames), Escherichia coli mutation assay, metaphase analysis of human lymphocytes, mouse lymphoma assay, and bone marrow micronuclei assay in mice.

-Reproduction studies were performed in male and female rats with mupirocin administered subcutaneously at doses up to 14 times the human topical dose (approximately 60 mg mupirocin/day) on a mg/m2 basis and revealed neither evidence of impaired fertility nor impaired reproductive performance attributable to mupirocin.
+Reproduction studies were performed with mupirocin administered subcutaneously to male and female rats at doses up to 14 times the human topical dose (approximately 60 mg mupirocin/day) based on body surface area.
+Neither evidence of impaired fertility nor impaired reproductive performance attributable to mupirocin was observed.

 30 g tube (NDC 43538-300-30)

 Store at 20-25°C (68-77°F) [see USP Controlled Room Temperature].

 - Use this medication only as directed by your healthcare provider.

 - It is for external use only.

 - Avoid contact with the eyes.
 If CENTANY® ointment gets in or near the eyes, rinse thoroughly with water.